Today I want to talk about how to make a felt bookmark with embroidered initial.

 Side note; don’t get tapestry needles.
-You need a sharp needle to go through craft felt, and be sure your eye is big enouh for the embroidery floss to pass through.
+You need a sharp needle to go through craft felt and be sure your eye is big enough for the embroidery floss to pass through.
 A looser felt would be easier to go through.
 See my list of what I learned the hard way at the end!

 How to Make an Embroidered Initial Felt Bookmark

 - Fold felt over to create triangles

 I had square felt sheets from a Cricut project so I folded over my favorite green color meeting up corner to corner.
 I used my ruler as a straight edge to mark a line with pencil.

 Cut the felt straight across on your pencil line.

 I cheated and used an alphabet stamp with my initial (A).

 - Stamp felt

 I used my Dollar Tree chalk marker to “color in” my initial stamp and pressed it on the felt